SaurabhRawat12/Machine-Learning/Medical_Chat_Bot/README.md

 Feel free to fork this repository, create branches, and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Acknowledgements

 Thanks to all contributors and those who provided datasets for testing and training.

 ---

-For any queries or issues, please open an issue in the repository or contact the project maintainer.